Ditch the can this holiday season. You can make and freeze Cranberry Sauce yourself for a delicious condiment to serve with all your festive meals.

-A classic to serve with ham, this Homemade Cranberry Sauce is super tasty with Roasted Turkey Breast and Herbed Stuffing.
+A classic to serve with ham, Homemade Cranberry Sauce is super tasty with Roast Turkey Breast and Herbed Stuffing – be sure to scroll down for the easy recipe!
 Leftovers are great used in place of jam in Oatmeal Thumbprint Cookies or serve it atop Overnight Oats with Water.
+Either way knowing how to freeze cranberry sauce is a benefit!

 Leftovers are delicious.
-You’re going to want to make and freeze cranberry sauce in bulk so you can have leftovers!
+If you’re making homemade cranberry sauce, you’re going to want to make and freeze it in bulk so you can have leftovers!
 It’s delicious with holiday dinner leftovers, but you can also or use it as a jam or fruit sauce substitute.
+And it’s super tasty on leftover turkey sandwiches.

 Cranberry Sauce is great in baked goods.
-It’s great on oatmeal, pancakes, and waffles and amazing baked into Kate’s Oatmeal Jam Bars or any baking recipe that calls for jam.
+Leftover homemade cranberry sauce is delicious on oatmeal, pancakes, and waffles and it’s amazing baked into Kate’s Oatmeal Jam Bars or any baking recipe that calls for jam.

 Ingredients